umar2code/Responsive-website-on-multiple-devices-mockup-webservice/README.md

 ## Getting Started

-- The script is written in C# .Net 4.5
+- This is written in C# .Net 4.5
 - You will need MS Visual Studio
 - You will need ImageMagick
+- You will need IIS installed with full privilages, as this webservice is "calling" imagemagick's magick.exe

 ### Prerequisites